flutter/devtools/BETA_TESTING.md

 If some steps failed, remove the directory and redo to [Setup](#setup).

-## Start DevTools
+## Start DevTools and connect to an app

-1. `cd packages/devtools_app`
+1. From the main devtools directory, run `cd packages/devtools_app``

 2. Start DevTools

-In Chrome: `../../tool/flutter-sdk/bin/flutter run --release -d chrome` On Mac: `../../tool/flutter-sdk/bin/flutter run --release -d macos` On Windows: `../../tool/flutter-sdk/bin/flutter run --release -d windows`
+- On Chrome: `../../tool/flutter-sdk/bin/flutter run --release -d chrome`
+- On Mac: `../../tool/flutter-sdk/bin/flutter run --release -d macos`
+- On Windows: `../../tool/flutter-sdk/bin/flutter run --release -d windows`

 Add `--dart-define=enable_experiments=true` to enable experimental features.